mattsmiths/biol470/README.md

-# biol470
+# BIOL-470
-The code repository for BIOL470: Systems and Behavioral Neuroscience
+Welcome to the code repository for BIOL470: Systems and Behavioral Neuroscience